emaicus/Rangers-and-Ruffians/docs/archive/Compendium_of_Character_Creation_2_1_0.md

 __Level 13 Beastmaster__

 * __General Abilities:__
   * __Dominate:__ _(Cost 1)_ You may attempt to dominate an enemy.
 If they fail an inner fire saving throw, they must obey you.
-They can attempt a saving throw every turn thereafter or if you give them an order that causes them significant distress.
+They can attempt a saving throw every turn thereafter.

 __Level 14 Beastmaster__